Blake-C/mobile-mega-menu/README.md

 The mobile mega menu is designed to allow for deep menu structures to be navigated easily on mobile devices.
 It has a left-right animation that makes it easy to understand where you are in the menu hierarchy.

 ##Preview
 Must use preview link in Chrome, otherwise download and preview index.html.
+Install components for index.html to load correctly.

 http://htmlpreview.github.io/?https://github.com/Blake-C/Mobile-Mega-Menu/blob/master/index.html

+##Installation
+Install components with [Bower](http://bower.io/): 'bower install'

 ##Usage
 Add Mobile Mega Menu CSS